GeoNode/geonode/README.rst

     ``Python 2.6``
   - If not, download from http://python.org/download/
-  - Python must be compiled w/ SSL support and sqlite support to support the geonode development setup.
-Installing the sqlite and openssl development headers before building Python will suffice.
+  - Python must be compiled w/ SSL support and sqlite support to

+    openssl development headers before building Python will suffice.

 * Apache Maven 2.0.10 or Later: